0xBANANA/RandomJK/README.md

 * Randomized force levels: For each level, you can edit the file `randomizerOptions.json` to specify the minumum force level required for each force power and level.

+# Force randomization modes
+In the file `randomizerOptions.json` you can choose the following force modes with `forceRandomizationMode`:
+- `0`: Progression mode: As you complete missions, you gain additional force points.
+You can spend one force point for each mission - the rest will be randomized
+- `1`: Chaos mode: Every force power will be randomized, you can gain from zero to the maximum amount of force points.

 # Building

 Please refer to the original notes on the build process of OpenJK.
 I added an option to the CMake project which allows you to pass the installation directory with an environment variable.
 Check the `CMakeList` files for additional info.